Fleet Air Arm: Future

-While 29 F-35B aircraft (including 3 based in the U.S.) had been delivered to the U.K. by the end of 2022, U.K. Defence Secretary Ben Wallace reported that the RAF and Royal Navy faced a considerable challenge in providing even the existing modest F-35B fleet with qualified pilots.
-As of late 2022 there were only 30 qualified British pilots (plus three exchange pilots from the United States and Australia) for the F-35.
-The average wait time for RAF trainee Typhoon and F-35 pilots, after completing the Military Flying Training System, was approximately 11 and 12 months respectively.
-A further gap of 68 weeks existed between completing Basic Flying Training and beginning Advanced Fast Jet Training.
-The resulting pilot shortage was a factor in being able to stand up the first Fleet Air Arm Squadron (809 Squadron) on a timely basis.
+A number of unmanned systems are under development for the Fleet Air Arm including fixed-wing UAVs, envisaged for potential operation from the Queen Elizabeth-class carriers.
+These programs are in the conceptual or planning stages under a program known as Project Vixen.

 Squadrons and flights

 A Fleet Air Arm flying squadron is formally titled Naval Air Squadron (NAS), a title used as a suffix to the squadron number.
 The FAA assigns numbers in the 700–799 range to training and operational conversion squadrons and numbers in the 800–899 range to operational squadrons.
 Exceptions to the 700–799 include operational conversion squadrons which also hold some form of operational commitment where they are then titled 800–899.
 During WWII the 1700 and 1800 ranges were also used for operational squadrons.

 An additional flying unit of the Royal Navy is the FOST Helicopter Support Unit based at HMS Raleigh in Cornwall.
-This unit is not part of the Fleet Air Arm, but is directly under the control of Fleet operational Sea Training, operated by British International Helicopters (BIH).
+This unit is not part of the Fleet Air Arm, but is directly under the control of Fleet Operational Sea Training, operated by British International Helicopters (BIH).
 BIH also support various Royal Navy and NATO exercises with passenger and freight transfer services and transfers by hoist, for ships exercising both in the Atlantic and the North Sea.

 The Royal Navy share both operational and training duties on the Lightning II with the RAF under a banner organisation called the Lightning Force, which will operate in the same manner as Joint Force Harrier.

 Until March 2019, the Fleet Air Arm had responsibility for the Royal Navy Historic Flight, a heritage unit of airworthy aircraft representing the history of aviation in the Royal Navy.
 The Historic Flight was disbanded on 31 March 2019, with responsibility for maintaining and operating the aircraft transferred to Navy Wings, a charitable body that also runs the Fly Navy Heritage Trust.